 This is the over-the-counter version of my prescription shampoo.
 It’s equipped with the same active ingredient — ketoconazole — but in a smaller dose.
 It’s a big hit within the dandruff community on Reddit, although it is obviously not as effective as its prescription counterpart.
 I also love that it has an innocuous, barely there scent.

-This shampoo requires you to take on an intense, monthlong hair regimen.
-Per the instructions, I marinated my scalp with the shampoo for four minutes, two to three times a week, for my first month of use.
-Even though I typically wash my hair only once a week, the extra shampooing wasn’t damaging or drying.
-Dare I say it was gentle?
-Your flakes will be gone after the first month, and after that, you can switch to weekly washes.
+This shampoo requires you to take on an intense, two-week hair regimen where you marinate and massage your dry scalp with the formula for five to seven minutes, two to three times a week.
+Even if you typically wash your hair only once a week, the extra shampooing isn’t damaging or drying.
+Your flakes will be gone before you know it, and after that, you can switch to monthly washes with a maintenance shampoo in between.
 It’s exhausting at first, but you’ll be glad you held strong.

 The Best-Smelling Option